Data Scientist vs. Data Analyst: Differences, Salaries, & Roles

-Data Scientist vs. Data Analyst – The Complete Difference
+Data Scientist vs. Data Analyst: What is The Difference?

-The following is a short comparison table in a nutshell.
+In a nutshell, the following is a short comparison table.

 Data AnalystData Scientist